Pettico Wick Bay

 How to travel to and around the Scottish Borders

-The Scottish Borders is so simple to get to it's no wonder people return here time and again.
-Spanning 1,800 square miles, it sits just south of Edinburgh & The Lothians, to the north east of Dumfries & Galloway and borders with Northumberland in the north of England.
+Spanning 1,800 square miles, the Scottish Borders is just south of Edinburgh, to the north east of Dumfries & Galloway and borders with Northumberland in the north of England.

 Getting to